At a glance

 Related: Buying a purebred cat

-Bringing a new cat into the home is an exciting time, we take a look at tips which will help you and your cat live a happy and healthy life together.
+Bringing a new cat into the home is an exciting time, we take a look at tips that will help you and your cat live a happy and healthy life together.

 Prepare for the cat’s arrival